 What is it about the Range of Light that some people find so irresistible?
 Like any other alpine mountain range, the High Sierra is a land of extremes.
 Cowboy camping above the trees and under a blanket of stars happens all the time.
 But two of the most violent storms I've ever been part of have also happened here in the Sierra.
 Soft easy to follow trails through forest and meadow are often complimented by endless scree and rock hopping.
 To know these mountains well, you will certainly get a dose both the arduous and the sublime.
 Long, cold nights in the fall or short nights and hot days in early summer - it's all part of the package.

-I can only answer for myself.
-After all these years, being there appears to be the only thing I want to do with my vacation time.
+I can only answer for myself, but after all these years, being there appears to be the only thing I want to do with my vacation time.
 That might be saying alot since I live in New Hampshire.

 an interactive Image Map